There are three types of bipolar disorders, all of which can be treated so that the individual may go on to live a full and functional life.

 At Mile High Psychiatry, we find a combination of behavioral therapy and medication to be a suitable treatment for bipolar disorders in children and adults.
 Psychotherapy may help the patient better understand their illness and learn how to manage and rebuild relationships.
 Medication needs will vary from patient to patient, depending on the severity of their disorder.
 If medication is prescribed, they will be mood stabilizers to help lessen the effects of bipolar disorder.

 Have questions regarding bipolar disorders for yourself or your child?
-Schedule an appointment with Mile High Psychiatry to learn more.
+Request an appointment with Mile High Psychiatry to learn more.